zicht/zss/README.md

 `$zss--base-font-size` | Font size used a base for `rem` values.
 `$zss--base-line-height` | Base line-height applied to the BODY element.
 `$zss--media-margin` | The margin between the image and text of media objects.

+### Development checks

+ZSS provides compile time checking of the configuration.
+Import `dev/strict` if you want to:

+   - Check if the design scales are properly ordered.
+   - Check if there are any so called design smells, like too many font sizes in your scales.

+See [the documentation](docs/helpers/strict.md) for more details.

 ### Helpers